qmk/qmk_firmware/keyboards/cradio/readme.md

 Enter the bootloader in 4 ways:

-* **Bootmagic reset**: Hold down the key at top left of the left half (0,0) and plug in the keyboard.
+* **Bootmagic reset**: Hold down the key at top left on the left half (0,0) and plug in the keyboard.
 With `EE_HANDS` configured, hold down the top right key on the right half.
 * **Physical reset button**: Briefly press the reset button soldered on the PCB.
 * **Keycode in layout**: Press the key mapped to `RESET` if it is configured.